Table of Contents

 Disclosure: This article is sponsored by Navy Mutual, a non-profit, Veterans Service Organization (VSO).

 Your children’s financial literacy starts with you.
 By teaching them to form good money habits when they are young, you will set them up for success later on.
-No matter what ages your children are, you can instill lessons about finances and money management that are relevant to them.
+No matter what ages your children are, you can instill lessons about financial management that are relevant to them.

 1. There is a Difference Between Needs and Wants

-As an adult, it is easy to compartmentalize your budget into the items that you need to pay for, like your mortgage or rent, utilities, and food, and the items that you want to pay for, like date nights, a new pair of boots, or a family vacation.
+For an adult, it is easy to compartmentalize your budget into the items that you need to pay for — like your housing, utilities and food — and the items that you want to pay for — like date nights, new boots or a family vacation.
 For children, it’s not as easy.